 Keep them refrigerated, for a few days at most, preferably in an airtight bag, after first sprinkling them with water to keep them moist.

 Chard is a not a particularly well-known vegetable.
 Its stalks taste rather like those of beetroot though its leaves are more like spinach.
-A vegetable with a lot of flavour, it contains a significant level of vitamin K, which has recognised effects on bone health and blood coagulation.
+A vegetable with a lot of flavor, it contains a significant level of vitamin K, which has recognized effects on bone health and blood coagulation.
 It also contains iron and insoluble fibre which prevent constipation and help to regulate intestinal transit.

 Opt for the red-stalked rather than white-stalked variety and choose chard with dark green leaves.
 Keep it in the vegetable compartment of your refrigerator.
 When it’s time to cook it (cooking does not affect its antioxidant capacity as long as you don’t fry it ), consider separating the leaves from the stalks as their cooking times are different.